Menu

 Drawbacks:

-There are some significant drawbacks to using FrontLobby:
+There are some drawbacks to using FrontLobby for tenants:

-• The main drawback is that tenants are totally dependant on the participation of their landlord to enjoy the benefits of the rent reporting service.
+• The main drawback is that tenants are totally dependent on the participation of their landlord to enjoy the benefits of the rent reporting service.

 Should I Report Rent with FrontLobby?